-On shortwave, the following radio modes are covered: radio telegraphy (CW), radio telephony (SSB), radio teletyping (RTTY), slow-scan television (SSTV), Hellschreiben, the different phase-shift keying modes (PSK), mainly PSK31, PSK63, PSK125 and SIM PSK (first QSO in December 2016), most of the multi-frequency-shift keying modes (MFSK), mainly JT9, JT10 (first QSO in May 2017) and JT65A, WSJT, WSPR, and PSKReporter.
+On shortwave, the following radio modes are covered: radio telegraphy (CW), radio telephony (SSB), radio teletyping (RTTY), slow-scan television (SSTV), Hellschreiben, the different phase-shift keying modes (PSK), mainly PSK31, PSK63, PSK125 and SIM PSK, most of the multi-frequency-shift keying modes (MFSK, WSJT, WSPR, and PSKReporter.
+For principal reasons I do NOT use FT8, FT4 etc anymore.
 DJ2PJ routinely tries out new digimodes whenever they come into existence.
-In 2016, CW and the Digimodes were the modes most frequently operated, followed by RTTY and SSB.
-All other modes play a subordinate role in daily radio life, but are practised regularly to see if and how they function.
+In 2019, CW has been the mode most frequently operated, followed by RTTY and SSB.
+All other modes play a subordinate role in daily radio life, but are practised regularly.

 For some of the above-mentioned modes, great attention is directed to working DX, i.e. contacting stations in far-away countries and territories.
 Ragchew contacts are nevertheless very much and always welcome.